 DCA Family Office, LLC, a Delaware limited liability company ("DCA"), is an SEC registered fee-only investment advisory firm headquartered in Roseville, California.
 Hereinafter, the terms "we," "us," "our," and "ours" refer to DCA, unless the context clearly indicates otherwise.
-We provide portfolio management and family office services designed for ultra-high-net-worth clients.
+We provide alternative (private markets) investment, portfolio management and family office services designed for companies and ultra-high-net-worth clients.
 DCA is principally owned by The Rocca Family Trust with Curtis M. Rocca III and Jennifer P. Rocca, as Trustees, which owns 32.4 percent.
 In addition, DCARoccas, LLC, an entity in which Curtis M. Rocca III is Manager, also owns 24.3 percent.
 No other Member owns more than 25%.